prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

   Position of the atom, relative to the basis site at which it is placed.
 Coordinate mode is same as rest of `prim.json`.

-- {: #atomic-attributes } `attributes`: dict of SpeciesAttribute (optional)
+- {: #atomic-attributes } `attributes`: dict of [Species Attribute](#species-attribute-json-object) (optional)

-  Additonal fixed attributes of the atom, such as magnetic moment, charge state, or selective dynamics flags.
-The name of each attribute must correspond to a CASM-supported [AnisoValTraits] object type.
-See ["SpeciesAttribute JSON object" format](#speciesattribute-json-object).
+  Additonal fixed attributes of the atom, such as magnetic moment or selective dynamics flags.
+The name of each attribute must be a CASM-supported [property] type.
+The dimension of the `value` array must match the standard dimension of the [property] type.

+  Example:

+      "attributes": {
+        "selectivedynamics": {
+          "value": [1, 1, 1]
+        }
+      }

 - {: #atom-name } `name`: string
   Name of atomic species.